-Representing health care providers has been a critical mission at Nexsen Pruet for six decades.
+Representing health care providers and life sciences companies has been a critical mission at Nexsen Pruet for six decades.
 Matthew Robert’s dedication to continuing that tradition is why firm leadership selected him to Chair the firm’s Health Care Practice Group.

 - Healthcare affiliations and joint ventures